 We can find readings about people going up the mountains since the 14th century.
-But mostly, the mountains were feared and avoided.
+But, in the past, mountains were mostly feared and avoided.
 For centuries, mountains were climbed for a purpose (religion, trade, transportation,…), by chamois hunters and crystal makers (crystal hunter), and places of passage.
-Quickly (from Antiquity and the romain era) communication routes were created going from pass to pass.
+Quickly (from Antiquity and the romain era) communication routes were created to go from pass to pass.
 But even though men had been up the mountains for century, alpinism was born in the Alps: The term “alpinism” used in France for example, comes from the name Alpes.
 And even if we speak about mountaineering in other part of the world, we still use this word!

 During the second half of the 19th century, mountaineering became famous with numerous first ascents.
 Many English adventurers came to the Alps in search of virgin peaks.
 The decade 1855-1865 is even considered the “golden age of mountaineering”.
 In 1865, all the important summits of the Alps were climbed, mostly by English alpinists with French, Italian and Swiss guides.

-Early 1900s, the main peaks have been climbed by their normal routes so, mountaineers turn to more technical routes.
+Early 1900s, mountaineers turned to more technical routes. because the “normal routes” to main peaks had been already climbed.
 The attraction of taking a new and sometimes more difficult route took precedence over the interest of climbing a virgin summit.
 Mountaineering, which was since then reserved to nobles or rich people is democratizing.
 From 1870, there were many women climbing the great classic routes.
 Once again, most came from England.

 Little by little, distant expeditions spread.
-In 1950, Louis Lachenal and Maurice Herzog made the first ascent of Annapurna which allowed France to win the race for the first 8000.
+In 1950, Louis Lachenal and Maurice Herzog made the first ascent of Annapurna.
+With this success, France won the race for the first 8000.
 In Himalaya all the 8000 meter summits will be climbed between 1950 and 1964.

 In the 70s, the great summits and the great faces in the Alps have already been climbed, but mountaineers will create challenges for themselves by performing a series of extreme routes and the solo will become more frequent.

-New activities are developing, among them ice climbing which will progress enormously, as well as rock climbing and mountain ski.
-Nowadays, mountaineering is also mixed with skiing, paragliding or base jump.
+New activities are developing.
+Among them ice climbing which will progress enormously, as well as rock climbing and mountain ski.
+Nowadays, mountaineering is also combined with skiing, paragliding or base jumping.

 The high mountains are now much more accessible but remain an area still mostly preserved.
-However, the Mont-Blanc ascent became so popular that there are some rules now that you need to comply in if you want to make hie ascension.
+However, the Mont-Blanc ascent became so popular that there are some rules now.
+You need to comply in if you want to make hie ascension.

 Mountaineering equipment history